 Stanley Cayasso (1906-1986) is one of Nicaragua’s baseball icons.
 Like Lou Gehrig, he was known as El Caballo de Hierro, The Iron Horse.
 A strong and durable hitter who also pitched in his younger days, Cayasso became a respected manager and coach.
 He came to symbolize his nation’s baseball because of his personality traits: honor, honesty, patriotism, and clean living.

-That opinion was supported by Cuban pitcher Conrado Marrero, who (as of 2010) is one of the few men alive to have faced Cayasso.
-Marrero told Managua sportswriter Edgard Tijerino in 2006, “I am sure that Cayasso would have been a bright light in whatever league.
+That opinion was supported by Cuban pitcher Conrado Marrero, who (as of 2006) was one of the few men alive to have faced Cayasso.
+That year Marrero told Managua sportswriter Edgard Tijerino, “I am sure that Cayasso would have been a bright light in whatever league.
 He is the best Nicaraguan player that I have seen.”
-As I wrote of another Nicaraguan star of that era, Eduardo Green, if that seems faint praise, it shouldn’t.
+As is true of another Nicaraguan star of that era, Eduardo Green, if that seems faint praise, it shouldn’t.

 Oliver Stanley Livingstone Cayasso Guerrero was born on September 17, 1906, in Bluefields.
 This town is the heart of Nicaragua’s English-influenced Atlantic coast.
 Its population is largely Afro-Caribbean, thanks to an influx of runaway slaves and free blacks from the British West Indies, Jamaica in particular.
 Stanley’s father was Wilfred Cayasso, known as “Captain” because he ran a commercial boat business, transporting passengers and cargo along the coast.
 His mother, Sofía Guerrero, had two boys and three girls.